Art

 Photo Credit: Jason-Rowe Source-Paper-Mag.

 Odutola was born in Ile-Ife Nigeria in 1985.
-However, she moved to Alabama USA as a child where she grew up.
+However, she moved to Alabama USA as a child and grew up there.
 She’s famous for her use of multimedia creations on diverse surfaces.
-Odutola’s works has been a part of several exhibitions including ‘Institute of Contemporary Art’ in Boston and the Seattle Museum of Art.
-Her art collections is open to viewers at the National Portrait Gallery in London and the Whitney Museum of American Art in New York.
-Her Drawing ‘Compound Leaf’ sold for $589,785 at Sotheby’s.
-Also, her work features in the Jack Shaiman Gallery.
+Odutola’s works have been a part of several exhibitions including ‘Institute of Contemporary Art’ in Boston and the Seattle Museum of Art.

 Surveying the Family Seat Images are courtesy of the artist and Jack Shainman Gallery New York.